EgestiaN/joycontrol/README.md

 # joycontrol

 Fork with vibe-coded patches to enable the program to work with modern python libraries.
+Not actively maintained, the fork was created for my personal use case.
 Tested on MacBook Air 2015 with internal Bluetooth card running Arch Linux in May 2026.
 Some tweaks required:
 - Downgrade bluez and bluez-libs to 5.70
 - Disable ERTM